andrewoldroyd/1Assessment/src/wb-assess-1.md

 **_Array_**

 ```
-A list of things in [].
-Can be any other data types or other arrays, etc.
+A list of things in brackets, sepereated by commas.
+Can be any other data types or another array.
 ```

 ### B.3.
 Trace the value of `x`